uc-cdis/cdis_oauth2client/README.md

 # cdis_oauth2client

-A Python module providing a Flask blueprint and associated functions for CDIS microservices such as gdcapi.
+A Python module providing a Flask blueprint and associated functions for CTDS microservices such as gdcapi.

 ## Installation

-Requirements must be installed with:

-    pip install -r requirements.txt

-Then, this module can be installed with:

-    python setup.py build
+Add this library to your project with:

-    python setup.py install
+    pipenv install cdis_oauth2client

 ## Usage